 What parasites do I need to protect my cat from?

 The flea life cycle can be difficult to beat.
 Flea eggs go from larvae to pupae stage and will stay present in your cat’s environment (including bedding and toys), waiting for the ideal temperature and humidity to hatch.
 Maintaining flea control for your cat year-round will help to avoid an infestation of fleas on your cat and in your home during peak warmer seasons.

 Are fleas considered a parasite?
 When are fleas more common?

 Fleas are considered a parasite.
-While we normally associate spring and summer with fleas and ticks, these parasites are resilient all year round.
+While we normally associate spring and summer with fleas and ticks, these parasites are resilient, and depending on where you live, can stay active all year round.
 If you don’t maintain a regular parasite prevention program, your cat is at a higher risk of health problems associated with fleas and ticks.

 Product recommendations for flea control